Best Butter Injection for Turkey

 - Pat the turkey down with a paper towel to remove any excess moisture on the skin.

-- In a small bowl, whisk together the salt, pepper, onion powder, and garlic powder.
-Then use your hands to rub the mixture all over the skin of the turkey.
+- In a small bowl, whisk together the 1 tablespoon salt, 1½ teaspoons ground black pepper, ¾ teaspoon garlic powder, and ¾ teaspoon onion powder.
+Then use your hands to rub the mixture all over the turkey's skin.

 Roasting